Company Officers

 Subject to one exception (see below), at least one of the directors for the time being of a company which is being incorporated is required to be resident in a member State of the EEA.

-Definition of residency in Ireland, where such residence is being relied upon as satisfying the EEA-residency requirement pursuant to section 43. - Pursuant to section 44(8) Companies (Amendment)(No.2) Act 1999, a person is resident in the State at a particular time (the relevant time) if - he or she is present in the State at -
+Definition of residency in Ireland, where such residence is being relied upon as satisfying the EEA-residency requirement pursuant to section 137 Companies Act 2014.
+Pursuant to section 141 Companies Act 2014, a person is resident in the State at a particular time (the relevant time) if - he or she is present in the State at -

 for a period (being a period comprising in the aggregate the number of days on which the person is present in the State in the immediate 12 month period and the number of days on which the person is present in the state in the previous 12 month period) in the aggregate amounting to 280 days or more, or that time is in a year of assessment (within the meaning of the Taxes Consolidation Act 1997), in respect of which the person has made an election under section 819(3) of that Act.

-For the purposes of subsections (8) and (9) -references in this section to a persons being present in the State are references to the persons being personally present in the State, and a person shall be deemed to be present in the State for a day if the person is present in the State at the end of the day.
+For the purposes of subsections (8) and (9) -references in this section to a persons being present in the State are references to the persons being personally present in the State, and a person shall be deemed to be present in the State for a day if the person is present in the State at any time during the day.

 Exemption from the requirement to have an EEA-resident director

-- a fine imposed on the company in respect of an offence under the Companies Acts, 1963-2009, committed by it, being an offence which is prosecutable by the Registrar of Companies and
+• a fine imposed on the company in respect of an offence under the Companies Act 2014 committed by it, being an offence which is prosecutable by the Registrar of Companies and

 there shall become payable under the bond a sum of money for the purpose of same being applied in discharge of the whole or part of the company's liability in respect of any such fine or penalty.

 The bond must have a minimum period of validity of two years, commencing no earlier than the occurrence of the event giving rise to the requirement for the bond.
-The surety under the bond must be a member of a class specified in Schedule 2 to the Companies (Amendment)(No.2) Act 1999 Bonding Order 2000 - that is, a bank, building society, insurance company or credit institution.
+The surety under the bond must be a bank, building society, insurance company or credit institution.

 If, following incorporation, a company applies for and is granted a certificate from the registrar of companies that the company has a real and continuous link with one or more economic activities that are in carried on in the State, that company will be exempted from the requirement to have at least one EEA resident director from the date of the certificate, as long as the certificate remains in force.
 Application for this certificate is made on Form B67, and must be accompanied by a statement from the Revenue Commissioners made within two months of the date of the application by a statement that the Revenue Commissioners have reasonable grounds to believe that the company has such a link.

-- The original bond, together with a certified copy of same, should be submitted to the CRO, with the Form A1.
+• A certified copy of the bond should be submitted to the CRO, with the Form A1.

 Effective date of bond

-A period of two years is prescribed by the Companies (Amendment)(No. 2) Act 1999 (Bonding) Order 2000 as the minimum period to be specified as being the period of validity of the bond, which period is to commence not earlier than the occurrence of the event which gave rise to the requirement to effect a bond.
+A period of two years is prescribed as the minimum period to be specified as being the period of validity of the bond, which period is to commence not earlier than the occurrence of the event which gave rise to the requirement to effect a bond.
 Furthermore, for new companies, the bond must be effective as at the date of incorporation.

 With regard to new companies, the event which gives rise to the requirement to effect a bond is the incorporation of a company without a resident director.
 However, there is also a statutory requirement that the bond be furnished to the CRO pre-incorporation, with the Form A1.